Lab 9: Morse Code Decoder

 Your program must read in a file consisting of characters that have been encoded in Morse Code.
 In the encoded file, each character is translated into its morse code.
 Each code is separated by a space.
 For example, HI THERE would appear in an encoded file as: .... .. .-... - .... . .-. ..
 Your MorseDecoder class must read an encoded file and write the decoded result to an output file.
 Your program must make use of a MorseTree<E> class to store the Morse Code in a binary tree.

 The MorseTree<E> class must use generics to denote the type of data stored in the tree.
-Each node will contain an Optional<E>.
-If the node does not contain a symbol, it should be empty.
+Each node will contain data as an E. If the node does not contain a symbol, it should be null.

 The MorseTree<E> class must have the following public methods: